prakashchhipa/NiNu-Blockchain-Solution/README.md

 	Note: Repeat step 3 & 4 multiple times, preferably in odd fashion that one miner get more block mining than others.

-5. Checking Individual Node's Blockchain - until consensus is build each node will have their own version of blockchain
+**5. Checking Individual Node's Blockchain** - until consensus is build each node will have their own version of blockchain
    	Command: Open google chrome browser and call following APIs
 	1. Node1 (309e4a5e-92e3-4ae0-a880-cb83d59e7a3c):
 	http://192.168.0.13:8080/node/blockchain